Skip to main content

 If you make a request for another person, the organisation will probably need proof that you have the person’s permission.
 If they ask you for this proof you must provide it.

-The one-month time limit for the organisation to reply to your request only starts once they’ve confirmed your identity.
+The one-month time limit for the organisation to reply to your request only starts once they have what they need from you.

 Provide more information (if asked)